3Shain/kairo/README.md

 > NB: It is `yield*` ,not `yield`.
 This is for better TypeScript support and avoid confusion.
 One simple rule, use `yield*`!

 Thle `yield*` statement yields an object whose value is not available at present but sometimes in the future.
-Thus we can yield a EventStream to get _the event data of next occurrence_.
+Thus we can yield an EventStream to get _the event data of next occurrence_.

 ```ts
 import { task } from 'kairo';